 Are their customer acquisition strategies as innovative as their products?
 Let’s find out.

-IoT companies need to be able to influence the buying process as early as possible or risk ending up with presenting a solution that does not meet the buyer’s needs and losing the deal entirely.
+IoT companies need to be able to influence the buying process as early as possible or risk ending up presenting a solution that does not meet the buyer’s needs and losing the deal entirely.

 So how do some of the most successful IoT companies acquire new customers?

-Almost all the companies that were analyzed use obvious tools such as Google Tag Manager, Google Search Console, and Google Analytics.
+Almost all the companies that were analyzed use tools such as Google Tag Manager, Google Search Console, and Google Analytics.